-Ireland says Russian war games off its coast 'not welcome'
+NATO sends ships, jets east as Ireland rejects Russia drills

+Secretary-General Jens Stoltenberg said NATO will “take all necessary measures to protect and defend all allies.”
+He said: “We will always respond to any deterioration of our security environment, including through strengthening our collective defense.”

-BRUSSELS — European Union foreign ministers are aiming to put on a fresh display of resolve and unity in support of Ukraine on Monday, amid deep uncertainty about whether President Vladimir Putin intends to attack Russia’s neighbor or send his troops across the border.
+The announcement came as European Union foreign ministers sought to put on a fresh display of resolve in support of Ukraine, and paper over concerns about divisions on the best way to confront any Russian aggression.

 Asked whether the EU would follow a U.S. move and order the families of European embassy personnel in Ukraine to leave, Borrell said: “We are not going to do the same thing.”
 He said he is keen to hear from Secretary of State Antony Blinken about that decision.